Jk4818/Jk4818/README.md

 ### <div align="center">I'm Jason, a full-stack developer 👨‍💻 and lover of the cloud ☁️ </div>

-- 🔭 I’m currently working on [WC.](https://github.com/Jk4818/watch-collection-app)
+- 🔭 I’m currently working on [kitchen-Copilot.](https://github.com/KitchenCopilot-AI-Generator/kitchen-copilot)

-- 🌱 I’m educating myself on Typescript and Firebase.
+- 🌱 I’m educating myself on enterprise scalable AWS infrastructure.

 - ❓ Ask me about anything about cinematography, and audio production!
 Or if you're boring go ahead with AWS services...